ResaleAI/receipt-components/README.md

 - [x] update image package to correctly display images in html
 - [x] finish browser image package
-- [ ] create package just for types to reduce imported packages for plugin dev
 - [ ] create better way for passing objects as props automatically
 - [x] create component option for just using function nodes
 - [x] fix col new line and scale thing